-Assert yourself as the local authority for your business industry by creating and publishing local content.
-This content is most commonly stored on your website’s blog or news page, but can be applied to other areas if it makes sense for your website structure.
+Assert yourself as the local authority for your industry by creating and publishing local content.
+This content is most commonly stored on your website’s blog or news page but can be applied to other areas if it makes sense for your website structure.

 Make sure your website is mobile-friendly

-A large number of queries with local intent get conducted on a mobile device.
-Just think: When you’re out shopping with friends in a town you don’t go to often, don’t you look up places to eat for dinner on your phone?
-This is the case for many others, so make sure your website is mobile-friendly for these users.
+Users often conduct queries with local intent on mobile devices.
+When you’re out shopping with friends in a town you don’t go to often, do you look up places to eat for dinner on your phone?
+This is the case for many users, so make sure your website is mobile-friendly.

 Participate in your community

-Make sure that whatever online news your business gets spotlighted in includes a link back to your website.
-These links can further build your domain authority and can increase your local rankings on SERPs.
+Ensure online news stories that mention your business include a link to your website.
+These links can further build your domain authority and increase your local rankings on SERPs.